tobychui/WebStick/README.md

 - Slow Upload / Download speed (2 - 4Mbps), Very slow concurrent R/W speed (200 - 210 Kbps)

-- Single admin session (cookie), but more users can be created in WebStick v3
+- Single admin session (cookie), but more users can be created in WebStick v3 and later firmwares

 ## Getting the Hardware